codeweft/cachewarp/README.md

 ##Change Log:

+0.0.2

+    * Now you can directly do CacheWarp.new('http://www.akamai.com/').is_cached?

 0.0.1

-    Provision to verify TCP HIT in Akamai cache
+    * Provision to verify TCP HIT in Akamai cache

 ## Contributing